Who's Behind Listverse?

 Since the rise of DNA evidence, one of the most ambitious projects in the United States was the establishment of a national database—the Combined DNA Index System (CODIS).
 It ensures that DNA samples of new criminals are checked against past DNA profiles of unidentified criminals collected at crime scenes and logged into the database.
 On several occasions, this has helped investigators find new leads in decades-old murders that would have, otherwise, likely gone unsolved forever.

 This was not the first time detectives tried to close the case using modern forensics.
-In 2015, they tried another technique called DNA phenotyping—a procedure that tries to determine what a person looks like based on their DNA profile.
+In 2015, they tried another technique called DNA phenotyping, which tries to determine what a person looks like based on their DNA profile.
 The case also garnered plenty of media attention—being featured on America’s Most Wanted three times.
 Neither technique yielded any solid leads.

 1The 50-Year-Old Cold Case